 I don’t know where to begin.
 22 seasons, 624 touchdowns, 84,520 yards and countless other career achievements, but the past two years have been life changing.

-You made the dreams of an 8 year old kid from a small town in Colorado, 1,500 miles away from his favorite team, come true.
+You made the dreams of an 8-year-old kid from a small town in Colorado, 1,500 miles away from his favorite team, come true.
 The same 13-year-old kid who moved to Seattle and was a fish out of water with his Bucs hat barely hanging off his head.

-Many of my peers and even strangers would question my loyalty towards such a statistically bad team.
+Many of my peers and even strangers would question my fandom towards such a statistically bad team.
 Though no matter the outcome of each game, I was a die-hard fan from the moment my dad got me my first Bucs hat for Christmas.

-With that said, I would be lying if I claimed that there weren’t moments of doubt that I’d ever see my team in the playoffs, let alone the super bowl.
+With that said, I would be lying if I claimed that there weren’t moments of doubt that I’d ever see my team in the playoffs, let alone the Super Bowl.

-My 8 year old self would still be crying knowing we won it all and 13 year old me would be rubbing it into every Seahawk fan’s face.
+My 8-year-old self would still be crying knowing we won it all and 13-year-old me would be rubbing it into every Seahawk fan’s face.

 The 2020 season was a wild ride and one to never forget.
 The way you came to the Tampa organization and changed the culture and the work ethic of those around you immediately is unbelievably impressive.
 Similarly, leading the Bucs to a championship was amazing.